samizdatco/skia-canvas/docs/api/window.md

   - `contain-x` and `contain-y` extend the `contain` mode to choose which axis to use when fitting the canvas
   - `resize` will modify the window's canvas to match the new window size (you'll probably also want to define an `.on("resize")` handler to update the contents)

+###  `.borderless`
+When set to `true`, the window will be drawn without a title bar or other controls (e.g., close buttons, resize handles, rounded corners, etc.).
+As a result its size and placement can only be set [programmatically][win_layout].

 ###  `.visible`
 When set to `false`, the window will become invisible but will not be permanently ‘closed’.
 It can be made visible again by setting the property back to `true`.